How to Calculate PSAT Score: 3-Step Score Calculator

 Recap: How to Calculate PSAT Score

 The PSAT is scored on a scale of 320-1520 in 10-point increments.
-This total score consists of two section scores for Math and EBRW, each of which uses a scale of 160-760.
-You’ll also get subscores on a scale of 1-15 and cross-test scores on a scale of 8-38.
-Lastly, you’ll get a Selection Index score on a scale of 48-228; this score's sole purpose is to determine your eligibility for National Merit.
+This total score consists of two section scores for Math and Reading and Writing, each of which uses a scale of 160-760.
+You’ll also get a Selection Index score on a scale of 48-228; this score's sole purpose is to determine your eligibility for National Merit.

 All of these PSAT scores are scaled, or equated, scores.
 Your PSAT scores will start out as raw scores based on the number of questions you answered correctly.
 Your raw scores are then converted into scaled scores using a special equating process exclusive to your test.